 Skyscanner is our go-to site when we start looking at booking flights.
-Even if we end up booking directly with the airline this is a great starting point for finding the most economical or most direct route to a destination.
-Google Flights is quickly becoming our new favourite with some handy search options worth looking at too.
+Even if we end up booking directly with the airline this is a great starting point for finding the most economical or direct route to a destination.
+Google Flights is quickly becoming our new favourite with some handy price watch and search options.

 4 of the Best Videography and Photography Resources

 1. Adobe Premiere Pro

 Matt’s a long-time user of the Adobe Creative Suite (as a graphic designer) and uses Premiere Pro for editing our videos.
 If you’re serious about video editing it’s probably the industry standard.
 We started out creating our videos in iMovie, which is a great tool to cut your teeth on before you invest in something like Premiere Pro.